UD Capture Self Service Studios

-As an extension of the UD Capture recording service, IT Academic Technology Services offers self-service recording studios in 309 Gore Hall and 208 ISE Lab.
-The rooms are equipped with a recording station, microphone, and a video connection (VGA cable) for your laptop computer.
+and 208 ISE Lab.
+The rooms are equipped with a recording station, microphone, and a video connection (HDMI cable) for your laptop computer.
 Using a special self-service interface, faculty can start and stop recordings on their own and create recordings of any duration.
 The recording files are processed and posted to a course directory on UD’s video server.

 Faculty can reserve time in the room using a Google Calendar.
 Although room reservations are made in one-hour blocks, you will be able to control the actual start/stop times for each recording and to make multiple recordings in one session.

-Faculty will need a key to access Gore 309 and ISE Lab 208.
-The good news is you probably already have the key--it’s the “media cabinet” key used to unlock the podiums and equipment cabinets in most classrooms.
-The key number is OMS 1x1-1.
+Faculty will need a key to access Gore 309 and Harker ISE Lab 208.
+The good news is you probably already have the key–it’s the “media cabinet” key used to unlock the podiums and equipment cabinets in most classrooms.
+The key number is OMS 1×1-1.

 Quick Start Instructions